Amravati–Jabalpur Superfast Express

-The Jabalpur–Amravati Express is a Superfast Express train of Indian Railways, which runs between Jabalpur Junction railway station of Jabalpur, the major tourist city of Central Indian state, Madhya Pradesh and Amravati railway station of Maharashtra, India.
+The 12159 / 12160 Jabalpur–Amravati Superfast Express is a superfast express train of Indian Railways, which runs between Jabalpur Junction railway station of Jabalpur, the major tourist city of Central Indian state, Madhya Pradesh and Amravati railway station of Maharashtra, India.
 The train is India's 10th ISO Certified train.
 Train runs daily with high speed and secure LHB coach.

 Coach composition

-The train consists of 22 coaches:
+The train consists of 22 LHB coaches: